fmatthew5876/stdcxx-align/proposal/draft.md

 =============================

 This proposal adds support for a few mnemonics which are useful for low level code which has to manually align blocks of memory.
-It also adds 2 new alignment cast, which allow safe alignment conversions between typed pointers.
+It also adds two new alignment cast, which allow safe alignment up or down conversions between typed pointers.

 Impact on the standard
 =============================